DCS-training/CDCS-Summer-School2021/Networking-Analysis-Python/Readme.md

-# Networking Analysis with Python
+# Social Network Analysis with Python
 In this workshop, we will cover key concepts in social network analysis, and will introduce basic steps for constructing, visualising, and analysing social networks

 ## Topics